lagimik/PartnerCrucible/_posts/2022-09-06-signaltonoise-launch.md

 ### Insider

-As a first insider's view, I'd invite you to explore the [Partner Crucible](https://lagimik.github.io/PartnerCrucible/): this project aims to serve as an entry point into the wealth of information and services available to Canadian Microsoft partners.
-The Partner Crucible will curate links, models, and insights to ensure our partners have an overview and a quick path forward.
+For the first **insider view**, we would invite you to explore the [Partner Crucible](https://lagimik.github.io/PartnerCrucible/): we are convinced there are resources you have yet to leverage.

+More posts coming soon!